 For Google Meet, there is a new functionality that allows hosts to have more control over meetings.
 First, they can select who can join or collaborate within the video meetings.
 Second, when a participant is ejected, it won’t be possible to join the same meeting again by knocking.
 Google calls it “knocking controls”.
 And third, the feature “safety locks” lets the host decide which participants can chat or present in the meeting.

 In addition, G Suite is extending Gmail’s phishing protections to Google Chat.
 This means that Google scans any potential content inside Chat, a link, for instance, in real-time.
 Google flags it if something malicious is detected.

 Google expects that this new home for work provides a flexible remote teamwork experience, enhancing everything teams need for seamless integration.
 It’s a change that comes to compete directly with top collaboration tools, such as Slack.

-For what it seems, teams won’t need much time to understand the functionalities, because it looks very straightforward.
-And since they will be included in existing G Suite plans, users should definitely give it a go.
+One important thing to highlight is that teams don’t need much time to understand the functionalities, because they are very straightforward.
+And since they are included in existing Google Workspace (former G Suite) plans, users should definitely give it a go.